-It seems that a lot of people never venture further than pickled beetroot – not realising that there is a whole culinary beetroot world out there waiting to be discovered.
+It seems that a lot of people never venture further than pickled beets – not realising that there is a whole culinary beet world out there waiting to be discovered.

-Studies suggest that people with high blood pressure (hypertension) show a significant decrease in blood pressure after drinking beetroot juice.
-Experts report that the nitrates present in beetroot may cause the blood pressure to decrease.
+Studies suggest that people with high blood pressure (hypertension) show a significant decrease in blood pressure after drinking beet juice.
+Experts report that the nitrates present in beets may cause blood pressure to decrease.
 The nitrates convert to nitric oxide – which increases oxygen in the blood – and subsequently helps to relax the blood vessels, allowing blood to flow with greater ease.

 Beetroot is high in:

 - Folate (folic acid/B9) – essential for DNA synthesis and repair

 - Manganese – for skin & bone health; blood sugar management; protection against free-radicals